winay007/Speech-emotion-recognition/README.md

 4. Run cp-speech-rocognition-data-prep.ipynb for creating dataset from audio files

-5. Finally the cp-speech-rocognition-model-training.ipynb contains model training code go ahead and try different methos for better results or try mine one.
+5. Finally the cp-speech-rocognition-model-training.ipynb contains model training code.
+Go ahead and try different methods for better results or try mine one.